Last modified 2022-11-08.

 - Never delete anything; copy and modify the copy instead

 You can change the Interleaved setting for the currently open session or project in the Session Setup window.

 I always leave the Interleaved option enabled.

 Pro Tools provides four different Edit Modes for manipulating audio clips on the timeline.

 - Slip mode allows you to place an audio region anywhere you wish, independent of any grid or time code values.
-This mode is handy for working with regions that don’t have any relevance to the musical timing, for example vocal and guitar tracks.
-If you place a region over another region the first region will be cut off at the point where the new region starts and/or ends.
+This mode is handy for working with regions that do not have any relevance to the musical timing, for example vocal and guitar tracks.
+If you place a region over another region, the first region will be cut off at the point where the new region starts and/or ends.

 - Spot Mode is ideal for working with sound effects in videos.
 When you move an audio region, or pull an audio file out of the audio regions list (on the right side of the edit window), a dialog box pops up requesting the location for the region.
 Once you input the time code value for the region, the audio file will be dropped there for you.

 See thePro Tools Keyboard Shortcuts page.
 For a 10keyless keyboard with Windows, select the PC Generic keyboard.

 When A/Z Edit Key is enabled, use keyboard to navigate.